markuspoerschke/iCal/docs/components/event.md

 The event will take place all day on the specified date.

-The following example shows how to set the occurrence for an event that takes place on 24th of december 2019:
+The following example shows how to set the occurrence for an event that takes place on 24th of December 2019:

 ```php
 use Eluceo\iCal\Domain\ValueObject\SingleDay;